-- No products in the basket.
+- No products in the cart.

-The four day road trip ended in Polikastro, a small town close to the Macedonia border and the famous Idomeni refugee camp where over 15,000 people waited for the border to open up for them to enter into the rest of Europe.
-Here Marcus spent a month working with various NGO’s and organisations helping the people in the camp and neighbouring EKO refugee camp, a gas station situated on the main road just 20km’s from the Macedonia border.
+The four day road trip ended in Polikastro, a small town close to the Macedonia border and the famous Idomeni refugee camp where over 15,000 people waited for the border to open allowing them to enter the rest of Europe.
+Here I spent a month and a half working with various NGO’s and organisations helping the people in the camp and neighbouring EKO refugee camp, a gas station situated on the main road just 20km’s from the Macedonia border.